Arsenal on this day in history. The March Files.

 25 March 2012, Mark Randall, lately of Arsenal, came on as sub for Chesterfield to win the Johnstone’s Paint Trophy.
 After a spell in Italy and with MK Dons he joined Barnet.

-25 March 2013: After his numerous allegations against Arsenal, Phil Brown who had earlier been sacked by Hull on this day became manager of Southend.
-He was part of the BT Sport team for the Hull Arsenal cup game in March 2016, where he was highly complimentary of Arsene Wenger and Arsenal in general.
+25 March 2013: After making his numerous allegations against Arsenal, Phil Brown who had earlier been sacked by Hull, on this day became manager of Southend.
+He was part of the BT Sport team for the Hull v Arsenal cup game in March 2016, where he was highly complimentary of Arsene Wenger and Arsenal in general, which is bizarre concerning the wild stories about Arsenal that he publicised earlier.

 26 March 1900: Harold Peel born in Bradford.
 He joined from Bradford PA and left Arsenal after 47 league appearances to play instead for Bradford City.

 26th March 1910 – Woolwich Arsenal 0 The Wednesday 1.
-It was one of a run of 14 consecutive games in which Arsenal scored zero or one goal.
+It was one of a run of 14 consecutive games in which Arsenal failed to score or scored just one goal.
 Despite this they did actually win four of those games.
 It was also the 2nd of three games in four days

 26 March 1921: Last game for Frederick Groves.
 Arsenal 2 Sheffield U 6.
 Curiously Sheffield U were fighting relegation at the time and ended the season 20th out of 22.
 Arsenal ended the season in 9th.